raspberrypilearning/recruiting-mentors/en/step_2.md

 --- collapse ---

 ---
-title: Mentor (guidance)
+title: Guidance mentor
 ---

-**Aims and expectations:** A mentor who supports and encourages young people  participating in activities during the session.
+**Aims and expectations:** A guidance mentor supports and encourages young people to participate in activities across the session.
 They may also prepare learning resources or activities for sessions.
-No coding experience is required.
+Little or no coding experience is required.

 **Example tasks:**
-+ Help to plan sessions
++ Help to plan club sessions
++ Encourage young people to participate in session activities
++ Provide basic support to young people who are new to coding
++ Help to set up the venue space and tidy away equipment at the end of the sessions
 + Welcome attendees as they arrive at the sessions
-+ Help to set up the venue space and tidy away at the end of sessions
-+ Encourage young people to participate in the session activities
-+ Provide support to young people

-**Location and times:** The Dojo hosts sessions <mark>every week/fortnight/month</mark> on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
-Mentors usually arrive 10 minutes before each session, and stay 10 minutes after the session ends.
-This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
+**Location and times:** The Code Club hosts sessions every [week/fortnight/month] on [day/dates] from [start time] to [end time].
+This club usually runs [during regular school term time, taking a break for school holidays].
 This is an unpaid volunteer role.

 --- /collapse ---

 --- collapse ---

 ---
-title: Support volunteer
+title: Support mentor
 ---

-**Aims and expectations:** A volunteer who helps with tasks to coordinate and organise the Dojo and its communications.
+**Aims and expectations:** A support mentor helps with tasks to coordinate and organise the club and its communications.
 They may not be required to attend the sessions and may focus mainly on administrative and coordination tasks.

 **Example tasks:**
 + Promote Dojo sessions locally